Yunxiang-Li/Cpp_Primer/Chapter 9. Sequential Containers/Chapter 9. Sequential Containers.md

 if (c1 < c2)
 ```

-1. Both `c1` and `c2` should be the same container(but not any associative containers).
+1. Both `c1` and `c2` should be the same container type(but not any associative container types).

-2. Elements of two containers should be the same type.
+2. Elements of two containers should be of same type.

 3. Elements type should support relational operators.